-- the causes and consequences of climate change, and
+- Causes and consequences of climate change

-- land use change, climate change and the impact on native species.
+- Land use change, climate change and the impact on native species.

 As a member of the Windward Climate Change Hui, Lisa was a co-organizer of a symposium almost 200 people in attendance, 6 speakers and 10 different groups with work related to climate change hosting booths.
 Video links to the talks and other useful information is available here.